 - Probe: Malicious parties begin by attempting to learn more about your network and broader digital environment.
 They may probe your cybersecurity defenses, test passwords, evaluate how to launch an eventual phishing attack, or look for out-of-date software without the latest security patches.

 - Expanded Attack: Once a vulnerability has been exploited in this way, cybercriminals will evaluate their next steps.
-Typically, this will involve them leveraging whatever toehold they have to attack the rest of the network and locate as much valuable information as possible.
+Typically, this will involve them leveraging whatever toehold they have to attack the rest of the network and locate as much valuable personal information as possible.

 - Data Lift: Because different types of cybersecurity breaches occur on different timescales, bad actors may attempt to exfiltrate as much data as quickly as possible or lay dormant until they understand just how much they can get away with.

-What are the Main Types of Data Security Breaches?
+What Are the Main Types of Data Security Breaches?

 As explained above, there are a lot of caveats when it comes to discussing how to avoid data breaches.
-The exact nature of any assault will depend on an organization’s specific vulnerabilities as well as what a given cybercriminal intends to do with the information they steal.
+The exact nature of an assault will depend on an organization’s specific vulnerabilities and what a given cybercriminal intends to do with the information they steal.

 - Device Loss: Additionally, the loss of devices due to personal forgetfulness or outright theft can pose a major security risk.
-Individuals may be careless and leave smartphones, laptops, tablets, or thumb drives behind—devices that store proprietary information or that provide unfettered access to your network.
+Individuals may be careless and leave smartphones, laptops, tablets, or thumb drives behind—devices with proprietary information or unfettered access to your network.
 They may also not pay proper attention to those devices and give bad actors a chance to steal them when they’re not being looked after.
 In either situation, criminals may be able to bypass a given device’s security protocols and gain access to sensitive information.

-- Cyber Attack: The next category, cyberattack, is understandably at the forefront of the data security conversation.
-Indeed, with the cost of cybercrime surpassing $600 billion around the world, organizations are concerned about the threats posed by bad actors attempting to game their defenses.
+- Cyberattack: The next category, cyberattack, is understandably at the forefront of the data security conversation.
+With the cost of cybercrime surpassing $600 billion around the world, organizations are concerned about the threats posed by bad actors attempting to game their defenses.
 To do so, cybercriminals may deploy malware to infect systems, phishing to gain access through network users, or ransomware to extort companies after stealing valuable information.
 While the underlying vulnerabilities exploited during these attacks differ—malware may depend on applications that haven’t been updated properly, while phishing relies on human error—the concerted, nefarious intent of the attacks remain the same.

 - Detection: Next comes detection.
 At this stage, IT professionals should be monitoring for security threats that can provide cybercriminals with easy entry points into your network.
 Without this kind of vigilance, it can be surprisingly easy for bad actors to access and exfiltrate your data.
 For instance, if major applications haven’t been updated with the latest security patches, bad actors can easily exploit those vulnerabilities to access your network.
 Regularly reviewing pending updates is, in this way, essential.

-- Prioritization: During the prioritization phase, it’s important to triage at-risk assets in order to secure the most glaring cybersecurity openings.
+- Prioritization: During the prioritization phase, it’s important to triage at-risk assets to secure the most glaring cybersecurity openings.
 By leveraging the combined intelligence of security information and data operations to pinpoint where bad actors might attack your network, your team can close gaps and better protect your organization.
 To accomplish this, security professionals will need to conduct audits to understand what needs to be prioritized.

-What are the Best Tools for Preventing a Data Breach?
+What Are the Best Tools for Preventing a Data Breach?